 With the continuous advancement of technology, electric vehicles are becoming increasingly popular among car owners.
 The days of limited use are gone for good.
 However, transitioning from a world of fossil fuels to a clean energy world, as we know it, is still a huge step.
 This is because various standards can make buying the right electric vehicle cables a bit confusing.

 Electric vehicles and plug-in hybrid electric vehicles are equipped with built-in chargers that allow the vehicle to be charged easily from a normal main power source.
 However, some vehicles will need additional charging cables so that the owner can charge their car away from home.
 All charging cables are not the same, and one end has either a type 1 plug or a type 2 plug, depending largely on the charging standard of the electric vehicle and plug-in hybrid electric vehicle.
-So what are the differences between type 1 and type 2 charging cables?
+So what are the differences between type 1 type 2 cable?

 The differences between the two types of electric vehicle cables are as follows: Type 1 input is the charging cable standard for Asia, Japan, and the United States, while in Europe, the standard is the Type 2 input.
 Type 1 plugs have a latch to secure the plug in place and prevent it from falling out of the socket, while Type 2 plugs do not have a latch.
 Vehicles that support Type 2 plugs have an electromagnetic lock that positions and secures the plug in place and prevents it from coming loose.
 This ensures that only the owner can remove the charging cable from the vehicle.
 Vehicles that support Type 1 plugs do not have a lock, so anyone can unplug the electric vehicle cables from the car.